Things to Do in Crete Greece: The Ideal Itinerary for 5 Perfect Days

-Gramvousa had a perfect stretch of white sand beach and an awesome shipwreck peeking up from the emerald sea just offshore but its top sight was the Venetian castle sitting atop a steep rock 500ft above sea level.
-It’s considered one of the most impressive castles in Crete so like most of our fellow passengers, Shannon and I decided to make the climb to the top instead of lounging around on the beach.
+However, the island’s top sight is easily the Venetian castle towering atop a steep rock, 500ft above sea level.
+It’s considered one of the most impressive castles in Crete, so like most of our fellow passengers, Shannon and I opt to make the climb to the top instead of lounging around on the beach.

-Our next stop at the Balos lagoon was all about relaxation.
-Like Elafonissi the day before, the beach area was a vast lagoon with several different beach areas.
-Deciding to forgo the more crowded umbrella and beach chair area, we found a quiet area off to the side of the main beach and spread out our towels to relax for a while.
+Like Elafonissi yesterday, the beach is actually a vast lagoon with several different beach areas.
+Deciding to forgo the more crowded umbrella and beach chair area, we find a quiet area off to the side of the main beach and spread out our towels to relax for a while.

 A Vacation from the Vacation

 For our fourth day on Crete, there are lots of things we could do.